fbielejec/fbielejec.github.io/_posts/2018-1-20-clojure-compiletime-spec-checks.md

 #### Similarities

 * types provide semantic information from the compiler
-* enforce strictness
+* types enforce strictness
-* force the system design
+* types force the system design
-* provide stronger guarantees (even spec generators can't guarantee a whole spectrum of possible values)
+* types provide stronger guarantees (even spec generators can't guarantee a whole spectrum of possible values)
 * types are checked at compile time

 #### Differences

-* optional: when and how to verify inputs is up to you
+* spec is optional: when and how to verify inputs is up to you
 * specs favour being expressive: expressivity > proofs
 * specs are less efficient performance wise
 * specs are checked at runtime